How we pick our products

 Cheaper supplements are often more difficult to absorb, and you’ll need to consumer higher doses to achieve the same benefits found in the more expensive supplements.
 This is a key factor influencing the value for money of the different supplements.

 Most magnesium supplements are suitable for gluten-intolerant individuals, vegans, diabetics and those with nut allergies.
 Always check the labelling, and don’t be afraid to ask a doctor or pharmacist if you have any doubts.

 Allergic reactions to magnesium chloride do occur, with the following symptoms: nausea, dizziness, general redness of the body and respiratory distress.
 If any of these symptoms appear, go to the nearest emergency room and stop supplementation immediately.

 Certain buyers prefer a less expensive, less potent supplement, while others are happy to spend more for higher quality.

 In the following table, we compare the most common magnesium supplements, with their recommended price and absorption capacity:

 |Type of supplement||Average price||Absorption capacity|

-If you liked our guide to magnesium, please leave a comment with your thoughts and share this article in your social profiles.
+If you liked this guide on magnesium, please feel free to leave a comment and share this article with your friends and family via social media.